evanszymkowicz/evanwolfco/README.md

 Plans for this site include: a detailed about page with my background, a section for viewing completed projects, scrolling, contact and links to linkedin and GitHub.

+## Finished parts: ##
+Layout of the homepage
+Persistent NavBar component
+Projects (placeholder)
+When in view transition using react waypoint.

+## Still to be done: ##
+New photo of me to replace the hiking photograph.
+Adding react-router-dom without breaking the whole site.
+Cleaning up the styling a little bit to look more professional.

-## Jan 7 ##
+### Jan 7 ###
 Currently displaying just a stock image and some text.
 Still working to implement current versions of packages necessary to run the application.

-## Jan 10 ##
+### Jan 10 ###
 The application architecture and documentation (which is my favorite part) are just about done.
 The biggest problem right now is getting depreciated modules to work with React 16+ or replace them with newer libraries/functions that work the same.

-### Finished parts: ###
-Layout of the homepage
-Persistent NavBar component
-Projects (placeholder)
-When in view transition using react waypoint.

-### Still to be done: ###
-About
-Styling
-Debugging & rerouting
-Hosting/GCP

-## Jan 11 ##
+### Jan 11 ###
 Far from done, but I am for now.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).